bitgenics/linc-cli/README.md

 ### Custom domains

-You can add custom domains during initialisation or at a later time.
-If you haven't added custom domains during initialisation yet, you can use `linc domain add` to add one.
+You can add custom domains during setup (when you publish your site for the first time) or at a later time.
+If you hadn't added custom domains yet, you can use `linc domain add` to add one.
 This command will add a custom domain to your site.
 Also, it will trigger sending an email (or emails if you have multiple custom domains) to validate an SSL Certificate.
 Make sure to validate the SSL Certificate in order to enable a secure connection with your site using custom domains.

 ![alt text](https://cloud.githubusercontent.com/assets/468748/25605433/53a1a33a-2f3d-11e7-945f-5f837eb3712a.png
  "linc domain add")